Egril011/PortalClone/README.md

 # Ability Demo

 Ability demo is a first-person prototype developed in Unreal Engine 5, using **C++** with **Blueprint integration**.
-This short demo introduces the player to 4 different rooms, each focused on a unique ability.
+This short demo introduces the player to 4 different rooms, each focused on a unique gameplay ability.

 ## Room: